mirkoozekker/objectscript_extendedlist/README.md

 # XList
-Extended list for ObjectScript with support for functional programming
+Extended list for ObjectScript with support for declarative and functional programming

 ## Introduction
 Besides extended methods to instatiate lists, insert and remove items the XList provides support for functional programming.